 The graph below shows fixed (gebunden) and flexible (ungebundene) days from Kindergarten to upper primary.
 Times in dark blue show flexible times that parents can book and the fixed days at school lunch and the afternoon appear in light blue.

 More questions about Swiss school and additional school services?
-Contact your local school expert!
+Get an online appointment with your local school expert!
+Contact Us